metamorph-inc/openmeta-mms/docs/domains/fea.rst

 Creating a New Component
 ^^^^^^^^^^^^^^^^^^^^^^^^

 A component houses the Creo part reference, as well as defining objects for the Model.
-This is the smallest piece of the FEA testbench hierarchy, so it must be developed first.
+This is the smallest piece of the FEA TestBench hierarchy, so it must be developed first.

 1. In your **GME Browser**, open the ***RootFolder*** by left-clicking the plus box to the left of the name.